freelawproject/free.law/content/docket-alerts.md

 This is a rich source of information, and for many jurisdictions, it provides robust and reliable alerts.
 Using this alone, we can typically send you an alert within about an hour of when a court filing is available.

 Some courts, however, do not have RSS feeds or provide incomplete ones.
-For these jurisdictions we supplement the alerting service with three additional sources.
+For these jurisdictions, we supplement the alerting service with three additional sources.
 These sources make the alerts both faster and more reliable than what you can achieve with RSS alone:

  - The first source is docket information contributed by RECAP users.
 Depending on the case, this can be a great way to stay up to date with a docket.
 In popular cases, this can be much faster than even the RSS feeds used by other services, providing updates within minutes of a new filing.